By using cloud - init,you can perform a variety of configuration tasks.

 Examine the

-configuration file.
-Check which modules are included undercloud_init_modules
+/etc / cloud/cloud.cfgconfiguration file.
+Check which modules are included undercloud_init_modules,cloud_config_modules, andcloud_final_module. -

 check directive (